TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_gemini_general.md

 ### Fan Mosfets

-The Fly-Super8 has a unique feature in that the fan mosfets are replaceable.
+The Fly-Gemini fan mosfets are replaceable.
 Each mosfet (VS3622e) controls two of the fan outputs.
 The orientation that the fan mostfet is plugged into the board doesn't matter.